mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *happiness is that state of consciousness which proceeds from the achievement of one's values.*
+> *action is the ultimate measure of intelligence.*

 </div>
 <!-- quote-end -->